foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

 After the loop, we then assign those containers back to the `context` variable so that we can easily access them in our Handlebars templates later.

+> **actor.itemTypes**
+> Foundry provides a built-in method that returns all of an actor's items filtered by their `type`; if you don't need to further sort items like we do here with the spells, you could just call `this.actor.itemTypes` to return that sorted object.
+{.is-info}

 Next, let's look at the `_prepareCharacterData()` method that was referenced earlier:

 ```js